When Cheap Labour Disappears

 on

 For several decades, Western nations have outsourced large chunks of their supply chains to developing nations to profit from labor arbitrage.
 This has allowed Western consumers to enjoy a diverse array of affordable goods, such as smartphones, clothing, and household items.
-Simultaneously, it has opened up vast employment opportunities for developing nations and fueled their economic growth, giving them access to a wealth of innovations, knowledge, and technology from the West, significantly boosting their development and modernization efforts.
+At the same time, it has opened up vast employment opportunities for developing nations and fueled their economic growth, giving them access to a wealth of innovations, knowledge, and technology from the West, significantly boosting their development and modernization efforts.
 However, as wages in these emerging economies rise due to their advancements, the cost advantages that justified this exchange are fading.
 Simultaneously, as tensions between the USA and China increasingly took on the characteristics of a new cold war, and Russia and Ukraine entered a kinetic war, security concerns regarding outsourcing one’s supply chains have resurfaced.

 This article examines the significance of cheap labor, analyzes the factors contributing to its ongoing decline, assesses the implications of securing supply chains, and explores potential strategic responses, ranging from immediate policy adjustments to long-term technological transformations.